confluentinc/examples/clients/cloud/ksql-datagen/README.md

 # Overview

-Produce messages to and consume messages from [Confluent Cloud](https://www.confluent.io/confluent-cloud/) using [KSQL Datagen](https://docs.confluent.io/current/ksql/docs/tutorials/generate-custom-test-data.html)
+Produce messages to and consume messages from [Confluent Cloud](https://www.confluent.io/confluent-cloud/) using the [KSQL datagen](https://docs.confluent.io/current/ksql/docs/tutorials/generate-custom-test-data.html) command-line tool.

 *Note: `ksql-datagen` is meant for development purposes only and is not suitable for a production environment*